avishnoi12/AmranMods/README.md

 # AmranMods

-1) Click Green Button 'Code'
+1) Open School email
-2) Download ZIP
+2) Download ZIP file from email
 3) Extract ZIP Folder
 5) Press Windows+R then type %appdata%
 5) Go into.minecraft/mods and delete all mods in the folder